 On September 6, 2019, Hampden-Sydney College received a gift of $30 million from Mr. Stanley F. Pauley via The Pauley Family Foundation.
 This transformational gift, the largest in the College’s history, will support the construction of a new, state-of-the-art science facility, which will be named the Pauley Science Center.
 It will be among the most ambitious construction projects in the College’s history.
 The vision for the facility includes state-of-the-art classrooms, laboratories, equipment, and interactive spaces to support first-class science teaching, research, and scholarly activity.
 It launches the future of the sciences at Hampden-Sydney College.

 I am inspired by the College’s unwavering 244-year commitment to scientific literacy and preparing its graduates for career success, advancing scientific progress, and contributing to our society’s well-being.
 I am thrilled to invest in an institution that is making a real difference, a college that represents the best of American higher education.Mr.
 Stanley F. Pauley

 Mr. Pauley was the Chairman and Chief Executive Officer of Carpenter Co., a large producer of polyurethane materials.
 Carpenter Co. was founded by E. Rhodes Carpenter, a member of the Hampden-Sydney College class of 1929.
 Through The Pauley Family Foundation, Mr. Pauley was a generous benefactor of many important educational and arts institutions and a former member of the Hampden-Sydney board of trustees.
 Mr. Pauley passed away in 2020 at the age of 93.

-The full cost is estimated at approximately $40 million.
-Efforts are already underway to raise the additional $10 million needed for this project.
+The estimated total cost of the project exceeds $40 million.
+Efforts are underway to raise the additional support needed for this project.